rcd-dpeng/skillBuildingSheet5/Libraries/MotorTest/README.md

 # Motor Testing
-Before running the test please ensure that the stepper motor is plugged in correctly to the Slush Board and there is a corresponding limit switch attached plugged in correctly to the Slush Board
+Before running the test please ensure that the stepper motor is plugged in correctly to the Slush Board and there is a corresponding limit switch attached and plugged in correctly to the Slush Board

 ## To test a stepper motor
 0. Before running the test you will need a limit switch connected to the associated stepper port